MediaComem/comem-archidep/ex/tcp.md

 # Make TCP connections

-This guide describes how to establish raw TCP connections with the [**n**et**c**at (`nc`) command][nc].
+This guide describes how to establish and use raw TCP connections with the [**n**et**c**at (`nc`) command][nc].

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->